 - Use Cases: Simple NPS collection, onboarding surveys, website feedback, lead-gen forms, quizzes

-- G2 Rating: 4.5/5 (out of 944 reviews)
+- G2 Rating: 4.5/5 (944 reviews)

 What Do Customers Say About Typeform?

-"Typeform's clean, intuitive experience helps boost response rates, while conditional logic and integrations (like Slack + Google Sheets) make it easy to run tailored survey workflows and collect feedback efficiently." — G2 Reviewer, Retail
+"Typeform's clean, intuitive experience helps boost response rates, while conditional logic and integrations (like Slack and Google Sheets) make it easy to run tailored survey workflows and collect feedback efficiently." — G2 Reviewer, Retail

 Why Is Typeform One of the Best Lightweight NPS Platforms?